feketedora/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/persistence-file.rst

 misc-persistence-file
 =======================

-Checks whether there is file handling outside of the persistence component
+Checks whether there is file handling outside of the persistence component.

 In the correct structure only the persistence layer should access the disk and save to or load from files.